 While minutes must specifically identify the actions taken by the body, they need not record the discussions of the members and others.
 At a minimum, the minutes must include the information required by Minnesota Statutes, chapter 13D [Minnesota Open Meeting Law], unless such information is recorded elsewhere.
-Minn.
-Stat §13D.01, subdivision 4 provides:
+Subdivision 1 of the statute provides, in part:

-The votes of the members of the state agency, board, commission, or department; or of the governing body, committee, subcommittee, board, department, or commission on an action taken in a meeting required by this section to be open to the public must be recorded in a journal kept for that purpose. . .
+The votes of the members of the state agency, board, commission, or department or of the governing body, committee, subcommittee, board, department, or commission on an action taken in a meeting required by this subdivision to be open to the public must be recorded in a journal kept for that purpose, and the journal must be open to the public during all normal business hours where records of the public body are kept.
 The vote of each member must be recorded on each appropriation of money, except for payments of judgments, claims, and amounts fixed by statute.